davidmolina/davidmolina.github.io/_posts/2016-10-21-remembering-oscar-montemayor.markdown

 Friday, October 21, 6:07 pm PDT update: Oscar is no longer on life-support and is breathing fine on his own.
 He's still at OHSU.
 Our plan is to visit tonight, this weekend.
 Keep praying for Oscar.

 Saturday, October 22, 1:42 am PDT update: Sadly, Oscar did not make it.
 Please keep his family and son, Victor, in your prayers and thoughts.
 Rest in peace, brother.

+Thursday, October 27, 1:00 pm: A service will be held at St. James Catholic Church in McMinnville, Oregon to celebrate the life of Oscar Montemayor.
+Burial services to follow.